digital-ai/release-integration-sdk-workshop/part-1/lab-4-clean-release.md

 xl kube clean --skip-prompts
 ```

-Note that in case if you are sharing cluster with others, do not delete the CR that is shared between all installations.
+⚠️Note that in case if you are sharing cluster with others, do not delete the CR that is shared between all installations.
-So you need to answer to `Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:` with `Yes`.
+So you need to answer to `Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:` with **Yes**.

 The following example deletes installed resources along with PVC.
 Only the CRD remains on the cluster (example on the Azure):